-SOCIAL STUDIES STANDARDS
+SOCIAL STUDIES GENERALIST EC-6 STANDARDS

-Standard I. The social studies teacher has a comprehensive knowledge of the social sciences and recognizes the value of the social sciences.

-- Standard II.
-The social studies teacher effectively integrates the various social science disciplines. - Standard III.
-The social studies teacher uses knowledge and skills of social studies, as defined by the Texas Essential Knowledge and Skills (TEKS), to plan and implement effective curriculum, instruction, assessment, and evaluation. - Standard IV.
-History: The social studies teacher applies knowledge of significant historical events and developments, as well as of multiple historical interpretations and ideas, in order to facilitate student understanding of relationships between the past, the present, and the future. - Standard V. Geography: The social studies teacher applies knowledge of people, places, and environments to facilitate students' understanding of geographic relationships in Texas, the United States, and the world. - Standard VI.
-Economics: The social studies teacher knows how people organize economic systems to produce, distribute, and consume goods and services, and uses this knowledge to enable students to understand economic systems and make informed economic decisions. - Standard VII.
-Government: The social studies teacher knows how governments and structures of power function, provide order, and allocate resources, and uses this knowledge to facilitate student understanding of how individuals and groups achieve their goals through political systems. - Standard VIII.
-Citizenship: The social studies teacher understands citizenship in the United States and other societies, and uses this knowledge to prepare students to participate in our society through an understanding of democratic principles and citizenship practices. - Standard IX.
-Culture: The social studies teacher understands cultures and how they develop and adapt, and uses this knowledge to enable students to appreciate and respect cultural diversity in Texas, the United States, and the world. - Standard X. Science, Technology, and Society: The social studies teacher understands developments in science and technology, and uses this knowledge to facilitate student understanding of the social and environmental consequences of scientific discovery and technological innovation.
+Standard I. The social studies teacher has a comprehensive knowledge of the social sciences and recognizes the value of the social sciences in society and the world.
+Standard II.
+The social studies teacher effectively integrates the various social science disciplines.
+Standard III.
+The social studies teacher uses knowledge and skills of social studies, as defined by the Texas Essential Knowledge and Skills (TEKS), to plan and implement effective curriculum, instruction, assessment, and evaluation.
+Standard IV.
+History: The social studies teacher applies knowledge of significant historical events and developments, as well as multiple historical interpretations and ideas, to facilitate student understanding of relationships between the past, the present, and the future.
+Standard V. Geography: The social studies teacher applies knowledge of people, places, and environments to facilitate students' understanding of geographic relationships in Texas, the United States, and the world.
+Standard VI.
+Economics: The social studies teacher knows how people organize economic systems to produce, distribute, and consume goods and services, and uses this knowledge to enable students to understand economic systems and make informed economic decisions.
+Standard VII.
+Government: The social studies teacher knows how governments and structures of power function, provide order, and allocate resources, and uses this knowledge to facilitate student understanding of how individuals and groups achieve their goals through political systems.
+Standard VIII.
+Citizenship: The social studies teacher understands citizenship in the United States and other societies, and uses this knowledge to prepare students to participate in our society through an understanding of democratic principles and citizenship practices.
+Standard IX.
+Culture: The social studies teacher understands cultures and how they develop and adapt, and uses this knowledge to enable students to appreciate and respect cultural diversity in Texas, the United States, and the world.
+Standard X. Science, Technology, and Society: The social studies teacher understands developments in science and technology, and uses this knowledge to facilitate student understanding of the social and environmental consequences of scientific discovery and technological innovation.

-Standard I. The social studies teacher has a comprehensive knowledge of the social sciences and recognizes the value of the social sciences.
+Standard I. The social studies teacher has a comprehensive knowledge of the social sciences and recognizes the value of the social sciences in society and the world.

-Application: What Teachers Can Do Teachers of Students in Grades 4-8 The be ginning teacher knows and understands: The beg ginning teacher is able to: 1.1k 1.2k 1.3k 1.4k 1.5k the philosophical foundations of the social science disciplines; how knowledge generated by the social science disciplines affects society and people's lives; practical applications of social studies education; social science research and how social scientists collect, analyze, and report knowledge and data; and contemporary issues, events, and individuals in the community, state, nation, and world.
-1.1s 1.2s 1.3s 1.4s 1.5s 1.6s relate philosophical assumptions and ideas to issues and trends in the social sciences; use social science information and ideas to study social phenomena; communicate the value of social studies education to a variety of audiences (e.g., students, parents/caregivers, teachers, community); formulate research questions and use appropriate procedures to reach supportable judgments and conclusions in the social sciences; locate, gather, and organize primary and secondary information using social science resources and standard research methodologies, and evaluate the reliability of this information; promote students' use of social science skills and research tools, including technological tools; and 1.7s use social studies terminology correctly.
+Teacher Knowledge: What Teachers Know Application: What Teachers Can Do Teach Teachers of Students in Grades EC-6 Teachers of Students in Grades EC-6 The be The beginning teacher knows and understands: The beginning teacher is able to: 1.1k the philosophical foundations of the social science disciplines; 1.1s relate philosophical assumptions and ideas to issues and trends in the social sciences; 1.2k how knowledge generated by the social science disciplines affects society and people's lives; 1.2s use social studies information and ideas to study social phenomena; 1.3k practical applications of social studies education; 1.3s communicate the value of social studies education to a variety of audiences (e.g., students, parents/caregivers, teachers, community); 1.4k social studies research and how social scientists collect, analyze, and report knowledge and data; and contemporary issues, events, and individuals in the community, state, nation, and world.
+1.4s formulate research questions and use appropriate procedures to reach supportable judgments and conclusions in the social sciences; 1.5k 1.5s locate, gather, and organize primary and secondary information using social studies resources and standard research methodologies, and evaluate the reliability of this information; 1.6s promote students' use of social studies skills and research tools, including technological tools; and 1.7s use social studies terminology correctly.